zeux/zeux.github.io/_posts/2016-05-05-optimizing-slerp.md

 ## Results

-Ok, after all the hard work is done let's see what we got in the end.
-We'll use IACA again to measure the performance of a loop - this time every loop iteration is processing 4 quaternions instead of 1, so we'll divide the numbers we get from IACA by 4 (and for the AVX2 version we'll divide by 8).
+Ok, all the hard work is done  - let's see what we got in the end.
+We'll use IACA again to measure the performance of a loop - for SSE2 versions every loop iteration is processing 4 quaternions instead of 1, so we'll divide the numbers we get from IACA by 4 (and for the AVX2 version we'll divide by 8).

 | Function | Cycles/element
 |----------|------